Is there any relationship between COVID-19, mask use and oral health?

 Small bruises on the oral mucosa, gingivitis and periodontitis are some of the most prominent.
 Whether they are caused by stress or by the activity of the virus itself, they are symptoms that are repeated in more and more patients who have had the disease.

-It should be noted that dry mouth or xerostomia is a symptom that often accompanies the loss of taste caused by COVID-19.
+It should be noted that dry mouth or xerostomia is a symptom that frequently accompanies the loss of taste caused by COVID-19.
 This could be due to the presence of the virus in the salivary glands, using the replication machinery of this cellular tissue for its own benefit.

 It is not yet known whether this alteration could persist over time, as it needs to be investigated in depth whether the reduced saliva production is due to the inflammatory process itself, or to some kind of neurological alteration caused by the virus.